Reddy076/youtube-downloader/VERCEL_DEPLOYMENT_SUMMARY.md

 3. **Reliability**: Both platforms offer high availability
 4. **Cost**: Both offer generous free tiers
 5. **Maintenance**: Updates to frontend don't require backend redeployment

+## Troubleshooting Blank Page Issues

+If you're experiencing a blank page after deployment, try these solutions:

+1. **Check Browser Console**: Open the browser's developer tools and check for JavaScript errors
+2. **Verify Environment Variables**: Ensure `REACT_APP_API_URL` is set correctly in Vercel
+3. **Check Build Logs**: Look for errors in the Vercel build logs
+4. **Homepage Field**: Ensure the `homepage` field in `frontend/package.json` is set to `"."`
+5. **Redeploy**: Make a small change and redeploy to trigger a fresh build

+For more detailed troubleshooting steps, see [frontend/TROUBLESHOOTING.md](frontend/TROUBLESHOOTING.md).

 ## Testing Locally